 i encourage your direct participation in this endeavor.
 What’s going on around you?
 The more you read, follow the suggested exercises and provide feedback, the more we will all learn together.
 We are all busy.
 So, feel free to come and goes as needed.
 Know that the world of botany is always there to explore further.
 A lot of information is offered.
 Take what intrigues you and leave the rest…

 However, please decide now what type of commitment you can bring to this class.
 Try to honor that commitment by reading, reviewing, reflecting and getting out in nature.
 Pick at least one place that you will visit regularly, (weekly to at least monthly).
 There you will witness the cycling of the seasons in a conscious and observant way.
 Pick a few places if possible that represent different ecotypes which you can visit seasonally.
-Try to read the posts and suggested section of text as much as possible.
+Try to read the posts and suggested sections of text as much as possible.
 Write to me of your intentions.
 This will help secure your commitment and also give me a sense of who is on the journey this year.

-My intentions for this year are to integrate Frank’s commentary from past classes more, add more plant family monographs under the Plant Families tab and cover new categories of ethnobotanical/ecological interest in the classes including Spiritual Uses of plants, European plants and Wetland, Carnivorous, Artic, and Desert Plant groups as well as more information and photos for other classes. i also hope to institute a webinar component within the next month or so as well.
+My intentions for this year are to integrate Frank’s commentary from past classes more, add more plant family monographs under the Plant Families tab and cover new categories of ethnobotanical/ecological interest in the classes including Spiritual Uses of plants, European plants and Wetland, Carnivorous, Artic, and Desert Plant groups as well as more information and photos for other classes. i also hope to institute a webinar component within the next couple of months or so as well.

 All identified species have a distinct two part scientific name that is used by botanists all over the world.
 The first part is the genus or generic name.
 The second part is the species or specific name.
 The genus is always capitalized and the species is not.
 Both names are usually underlined or italicized. i will try when possible to link the scientific names mentioned to the incredible database hosted by the United States Department of Agriculture http://plants.usda.gov/java/ An example is (Daucus carota).
 This is the name for the cultivated carrot.
 The USDA database hosts a plethora of information including pictures, distribution maps, invasiveness, nativity, habitat and some uses.
-Unfortunately their taxonomic recognition can be out of date at the family and genus level meanwhile is incredibly granular at the sub-species and variety level.
+Unfortunately their taxonomic recognition can be out of date at the family and sometimes genus level.
+However, it is sometimes incredibly granular at the sub-species and variety level.

 Plants that share a genus name are similar but often differ in leaf shape, size, habitat, color, palatability or other characteristic.
 Plants that have the same species name often look almost exactly the same but may still look rather different due to breeding.
 (Daucus carota) is also the name for the wild plant known as Queen Anne’s Lace.

-Modern family names for plants take part of the name of a typical genus in the family and then add aceae to the ending.
+Modern family names for plants take the first part of the name of a typical genus in the family and then add aceae to the ending.
 For example, the name of the Celery (Apium graveolens) family is Apiaceae.
 In the notations below sp. = one species and spp. = multiple species of the same genus.
 Often it is possible to guess whether a plant is edible, medicinal, or poisonous simply by the family it is in.
 However, this is not always the case.
 One example is the Celery family mentioned above which contains many vegetables and spices as well as some of the most poisonous plants in the world!
 Learning the scientific names of plants helps to aid certainty in identification.
 Many plants that are very different share the same common names such as the Eastern Hemlock tree (Tsuga canadensis) in the Pine family (Pinaceae) and the Poison Hemlock plant (Conium maculatum) in the Celery family.

 Approximately 300,000 - 350,000 species of flowering plants have been named in the world.
 Scientists have grouped these into around 15,000 genera and those are divided into around 400+ flowering plant families (Heywood, Brummitt, Culham, & Seberg, 2007).
 You will know something significant about the majority of plants that you see in the temperate world if you learn the top 30 families around you!!!
 Another approximately 40,000 species of plants that are precursors to the flowering ones have been named as well.
 These plants include Conifers, Ferns, Mosses, Hornworts, Liverworts and others.